 - Bake in oven at 350 degrees Fahrenheit for 35-45 minutes (350 degrees/25-35 minutes for muffins) or until the center of the cake/muffin is cooked (stick a toothpick in it, if It comes out dry, it means that it’s ready!).

 Cover in powder sugar, paint with agave or serve naked when it cools off.

 If you are making croissants, you will have to knead the dough for a couple of minutes.
 Sprinkle flour on the counter top and start kneading.
 If the dough gets too sticky, add some flour and continue.
 Then flatten the dough with a rolling pin.
 Finally, cut it into individual triangles and roll them in the form of a croissant.
 Place on a cookie sheet or bread pan.
 Cover with a dry towel and let it rest and rise for about an hour.

-Holidays version (mini-panettone): dark chocolate, almonds, walnuts, dried papaya, raisins, and cocktail cherries.
-Topped with lemon glaze (powder sugar and lemon juice mix).
+Mini Panettone (holiday version): dark chocolate, almonds, walnuts, dried papaya, raisins, and cocktail cherries topped with lemon glaze (powder sugar and lemon juice mix).